FINRA BrokerCheck fixes gaping hole in database.

 After careful consideration, we reverse the judgment of the district court and order the district court to grant the petition. "

-here.
+A full factual recounting of the case is found here.
 Michael remains in prison pending a state appeal for an en banc hearing by a full panel of 1st Circuit judges.

 Client Est. of Kenneth Waters wrongful conviction case will go to trial